xelsed/megafm2/README.md

 3. Select an algorithm and adjust parameters
 4. Use the visualization controls to customize the visual representation
 5. Explore the MEGAfm tabs to access advanced synthesis features

+## Architecture

+The application uses:
+- React and Vite for UI
+- Redux for state management
+- Three.js with React Three Fiber for 3D visualization
+- Web MIDI API for MIDI connectivity

+The visualizers follow a modular architecture:
+- Main visualizer components (CellularVisualizer, PianoRollVisualizer, etc.)
+- Shared utility components in subdirectories (e.g., /visualizers/cellular/)
+- Performance optimization for different devices

 ## MEGAfm Controls